Frobenius Non-Stability of Nilpotent Groups: Construction of Asymptotic Representations

 Asymptotic multiplicativity follows from Proposition~\ref{asymp}.

-Now we will show that this cannot be perturbed to a genuine representation in the operator norm, which implies that it cannot be perturbed in the Frobenius norm, because the Frobenius norm is bigger.
+Now we will show that $\rho_n$ cannot be perturbed to a genuine representation in the operator norm, which implies that it cannot be perturbed in any unnormalized Schatten $p$-norm because all the operator norm bounds all other Schatten $p$-norms below.
 To that end we claim that there is some element $c\in H_2(\Gamma)$ so that $\langle\sigma,c\rangle\ne0$.
 To see this we note that from the universal coefficient theorem \cite[Theorem~53.1]{eat} we have a short exact sequence

 Note that since $\Gamma$ is finitely generated $H_1(\Gamma)\cong\Gamma/[\Gamma,\Gamma]$ \cite[page 36]{coho} is finitely generated as well.
 Thus $\Ext(H_1(\Gamma),\Z))$ can be show to be torsion from \cite[Theorem 52.3]{eat} and the table on \cite{eat} page~331.
 Thus since $\sigma$ is non-torsion it must pair nontrivially with some element $c$ of the 2-homology which we write